Projects

 Dante Alighieri Society Teachers of Italian Scholarships

-These are international travel scholarships for Victorian teachers of Italian to travel to Italy to study Italian with one of the Dante Alighieri societies in 2024.
+These are professional development opportunities offered to Victorian teachers of Italian to improve their Italian language in a full emersion environment.
+The scholarships support teachers to travel to Italy to study Italian with one of the Dante Alighieri societies.
 The scholarships are funded by the Foundation and managed by the Dante Alighieri Society of Melbourne, the oldest branch of the Dante Alighieri Society in the English speaking world.

-The 2024 scholarships have been awarded to Enrique Espinel (Galen Catholic College in Wangaratta) and Ellie Murphy (Hoppers Crossing Secondary College).
-Enrique and Ellie have shown deep commitment to Italian teaching in Victoria and the panel believes the scholarships will make an important contribution to their teaching careers and have a lasting impact to their students and school communities.
+The 2024 scholarship recipients were Enrique Espinel (Galen Catholic College in Wangaratta) and Ellie Murphy (Hoppers Crossing Secondary College).
+Enrique and Ellie have shown deep commitment to Italian teaching in Victoria and the panel believes the scholarships will make an important contribution to their teaching careers and have a lasting impact to their students and school communities

 Newman College Scholarships